 Remy Ma, Tory Lanez and BBD also worked the stage Sunday for the feverish audience at the MetLife Stadium in East Rutherford, New Jersey.

-The event's highlight was the battle between producers Timbaland and Swizz Beatz, who went back-and-forth with hits they've produced for others — from Jay-Z's "Jigga My..." and DMX's "Ruff Ryders Anthem" to Missy Elliott's "Work It" and Beyonce's "Drunk In Love."
+The event’s highlight was the battle between producers Timbaland and Swizz Beatz, who went back and forth with hits they have produced for others — from Jay-Z’s “Jigga My...” and DMX’s “Ruff Ryders Anthem” to Missy Elliott’s “Work It” and Beyonce’s “Drunk In Love.”

-Lamar performed his well-known hits such as "Humble" and "Don't Kill Me Vibe"; he was joined onstage by label mate Jay Rock.
-Meek Mill, who was released from prison in April, gave his first performance since coming home at the event.
+Lamar performed his well-known hits such as “Humble” and “Don’t Kill My Vibe”; he was joined onstage by label mate Jay Rock.
+Meek Mill, who was released from prison in April, also performed.

-The event, hosted by New York hip-hop radio station Hot97, launched in 1994.
+The event, hosted by New York hip-hop radio station Hot97, was launched in 1994.